-Click Add New WAN Interface in the Broadband screen or the Edit icon next to an existing WAN interface to configure a WAN connection.
+Click Add New WAN Interface in the Broadband screen or the Edit icon next to an existing WAN interface to open the following screen.
+Use this screen to configure a WAN connection.
 The screen varies depending on the interface type, mode, encapsulation, and IPv6/IPv4 mode you select.